William-D-Jones/cap3-win-wrapper/README.md

 ```
 Therefore, it is important to add enough information to RUNNAME and SAMPLENAME
 to unambiguously identify each .ab1 file.
 See the Tests section below for an
 example of a design file.
+Comment lines beginning with # are skipped.

 3. Run cap3-win-wrapper.py (see Program Usage and Tests sections below).